I was 12 years old the first time I looked down at my underwear and saw blood.

 It took me a full day to tell my mother that I got my period.

-That’s why I love to see Pantone destigmatizing menstruation by releasing a new color called “period.”
+It was refreshing to see Pantone destigmatize menstruation by releasing a color called “period” in 2020.
 And it is why I am teaching my sons about what this all means.
 They won’t experience what I did but they need to know that there was no shame in what happened to me that day and what happens to girls and women in this world every day.

 Like many girls of my generation, I was ashamed of my period.
 I was taught that it was something to keep quiet.
 Something to *NEVER* let other people see, but especially boys.